ericwastaken/network-multitool/README.md

 $ python <your-script>.py <args>'
 ```

+### Adding Python Packages

+Simply edit the file **host-volume/python-packages.txt** and add the package name and version to the file.
+The package will be installed the next time the container image is built.
+You might need to rebuild with `docker compose build` or with the convenience script `./x-build.sh`.

 ## Customizations

 This section discusses the customizations this repo makes to the original Network-MultiTool container.